MartinBielke/telegram-document-verification-bot/README.md

 ---

-## 🔒 Security & Privacy
+# Dataset

-This repository does not contain real personal information.
+This repository does not contain real records.

-Any included datasets are fully anonymized and intended exclusively for demonstration purposes.
+The included dataset is fully synthetic and intended exclusively for testing and demonstration purposes.

+The original production dataset contains sensitive information and is therefore not distributed.

 ---